tradingstrategy-ai/tradingview-defi-strategy/README.md

 ### Equity curve

-How well the strategy would have historically performed on ETH-USDC pair on Uniswap v3 on Polygon (5 BPS fee).
+How well the strategy would have historically performed on AVAX-USDC pair on Trader Joe on Avalanche (20 BPS fee).

 ![equity curve trading strategy](./screenshots/equity-curve.png)

-How well the strategy would have historically performed on ETH-USDC on Coinbase (no fees).
+How well the strategy would have historically performed on AVAX-USD on Coinbase (no fees).

 ![equity curve coinbase](./screenshots/equity-curve-coinbase.png)